-9.5.2.3.4 my\WorkProduct
+9.5.2.3.4 my_WorkProduct

-The superclass to all level 1 types instantiated from the level 2 construct "Work Product," i.e., to all templates representing physical documents used in the software engineering endeavor, such as "Use Case narrative."
+The superclass to all level 1 types instantiated from the level 2 construct "Work Product", i.e., to all templates representing physical documents used in the software engineering endeavor, such as "Use Case narrative."

+Cash)

-instanceName : String [1] The name of an occurrence (e.g., Use Case Narrative for Withdraw Cash) currentlevelOfDetail : my_LevelOfDetail [1] A pointer to the current LevelOfDetail of an occurrence (e.g., to the level "Sketch")
+currentlevelOfDetail: A pointer to the current LevelOfDetail of an occurrence (e.g., to the my_LevelOfDetail [1] level "Sketch")

-9.5.2.3.5 my\LevelOfDetail
+9.5.2.3.5 my_LevelOfDetail

-The superclass to all level 1 types instantiated from the level 2 construct "LevelOfDetail," i.e., the level of detail of some work product.
+The superclass to all level 1 types instantiated from the level 2 construct "LevelOfDetail", i.e., the level of detail of some work product.